 There is also likely to be an increase in the integration of electric batteries into refrigeration systems, as the economics of batteries steadily improves.

-See the Renewables page for more information on how to generate your own energy.
+See the Renewables guide for more information on how to generate your own energy.

 In chillers, heat from the refrigeration process is expelled via air-cooled condensers or cooling towers.
 Modern chillers, in particular those using ammonia or CO2 refrigerant offer significant potential to recover wasted heat at useful temperature levels (greater than 50°C).
 This recovered heat can be used to offset the consumption of other operations, such as heating water.

-See the Waste heat recovery page for more information.
+See the Waste heat recovery guide for more information.

-A regulated phase out of fluorocarbon chemicals (CFC, HCFC) with high global warming potential (GWP) is underway in Australia.
+A regulated gradual phase down - by about 85% by 2036 - of hydrofluorocarbons (HFCs) is underway in Australia and worldwide as these refrigerants have high global warming potential (GWP).
 New refrigerants with low GWP and high efficiency are expected to become available as the market responds to the new regulations.
 Many of these are based on ammonia or CO2.

 Ask your service provider about the best available products for efficiency and environmental performance.